Looking to make the most out of your Animal-Based Diet?

 Why I tried the Animal-Based Diet

 Prior to the holidays, with some exceptions, I was pretty much eating a strict carnivore diet, i.e., high-quality animal meat and organs (which I obtained via Heart & Soil).
-I say I was “strict carnivore,” but I occasionally ate vegetables without regard to their toxicity occasionally and I still incorporated coffee daily, and alcohol on weekends (mostly red wine because well it goes well with a fat steak).
+I say I was a “strict carnivore,” but I occasionally ate vegetables without regard to their toxicity occasionally and I still incorporated coffee daily, and alcohol on weekends (mostly red wine because well it goes well with a fat steak).
 I began eating this way after reading Dr. Paul Saladino’s book, The Carnivore Code (you can read my takeaways here).
 However, as is typical with the holidays, I decided to overindulge and ate and drank like an unmitigated fat-ass.

 As luck would have it, Dr. Saladino came to my metabolic rescue (not me specifically, but whatever you get the idea).
 He cooked up (I’m full of puns today) a 30-day dietary reset challenge he dubbed the “Animal-Based 30.”
 In desperate need of a detox, I first did Prolon’s five-day fasting mimicking diet to get my systemic inflammation back to baseline.
 I then embarked on yet another self-experiment and tried the animal-based diet.